Home > Health Library > Sputum Culture

 grow, the culture is positive.
 The type of bacterium or

-fungus will be identified with a microscope or by chemical tests.
+fungus will be found with a microscope or by chemical tests.

 If bacteria or fungi that can cause infection grow in the culture, other

-tests may be done to determine which antibiotic will be most effective in
+tests may be done.
+These tests help to find which antibiotic will work best to

-cough deeply enough to produce a sample, they can breathe in a mist solution to
+cough deeply enough to produce a sample.
+They can breathe in a special mist to

 help them cough.